-1) Currently, all the funds are diversified across multiple asset classes and exhibit characteristics of prudent investment diversification.
+1) Be mindful of target asset allocation for each fund and the goals they are attempting to achieve.
+Currently, all the funds are diversified across multiple asset classes and exhibit characteristics of prudent investment diversification.
 RVK further noted that the determination of a fund's asset allocation is the single most important investment decision and is a major determinant of long-term return and the volatility risk of asset values.
 Creating a diversified portfolio of asset classes enables the investor to achieve a potential higher rate of return while minimizing the volatility of the portfolio.
 A fund following a smoother, less volatile path compounds value at a faster rate.
-RVK advised the ORSC to not assume that all the funds should have the same asset allocation.
-Differences in their liabilities, funding status, the risk tolerance of their fiduciaries and other factors will likely produce legitimate differences in asset allocation.
-They advised the ORSC and retirement system boards to monitor changes in asset allocation over time.
+RVK advised the ORSC to not assume that each of the funds should have the same asset allocation.
+Differences in each fund's liability, funding status, the risk tolerance of the respective fiduciaries and other factors will likely produce legitimate differences in asset allocations.

-3 R.C.
+R.C.
 171.04.

-4 The PERS health care portfolio (designated "PERS HC" by RVK) is tracked separately from the PERS pension benefit funds (designated as "PERS DB" or "PERS").
+&lt;sup>4 The PERS health care portfolio (designated "PERS HC" by RVK) is tracked separately from the PERS pension benefit funds (designated as "PERS DB" or "PERS").